Gojira (band): Musical style and development

 Gojira's sound blends several styles.
-Rooted in technical death metal, the band combines death metal, thrash metal, groove metal, progressive metal, and post-metal.
+Rooted in technical death metal, the band also incorporates thrash metal, groove metal, progressive metal, and post-metal.
 They have also incorporated math metal and avant-garde metal into their music.
 Magma marked a significant change in Gojira's sound.
 Writer Remfry Dedman said that the album "reinvented the band's signature death metal sound, introducing an accessible thread without compromising their raw intensity".
 Thus, some songs showcased musical traits associated with post-punk, neo-psychedelia, and leaning towards post-rock.
 The band's musical palette sometimes extends by stepping into progressive rock territory on quieter passages.

 Gojira plays a technical, rhythmic style of heavy metal with polyrhythmic patterns, a fast double bass drum, blast beats, precision drumming, jazzy fills, and syncopated guitar riffs.
 Mario Duplantier's style on From Mars to Sirius and The Way of All Flesh was called a "paradise for drumophiles", and he has been considered Gojira's "anchor" since the group's inception.
 Their songs have "atypical" time signatures and uncommon song structures and display "technical precision" with a sonic characteristic described as "sheer heaviness".
-The band is recognized to have a trademark sound characterized by a pick-scrape technique that occurred spontaneously for the first time while playing "Embrace the World" during their 2003 The Link tour.
+The band's sound is characterized by a pick-scrape technique that occurred spontaneously for the first time while playing "Embrace the World" during their 2003 The Link tour.
 Subsequently, the Gojira pick-scrape has become "a calling card" of the band.
 Joe Duplantier's first electric guitar, a Gibson Flying V, was used for guitar solos on albums.
 Andreu and Joe Duplantier's guitar playing includes tapping solo techniques, and on Magma, they introduced a new sonority with the use of the whammy pedal.
 Gojira creates textures and ambiences throughout their albums.
 They also use palm-muted guitar riffs and pinch harmonics.
 Minimalist, almost avant-garde guitar riffs occasionally appear, contrasting with intricate drum patterns.
 Their albums have been punctuated by instrumental interludes, which also feature non-musical sounds mingled with the band's music.
 Vocal styles vary, from the screaming technique often used in extreme metal to death metal's death growl, pitch screaming and clean vocals.
 Screams and clean vocals are sometimes combined to create an aggressive, melodic effect.
 Joe Duplantier's vocals feature a post-punk singing style in some of Gojira's songs.